mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 ```
 sudo docker compose -f install.yaml up -d
 ```
-4. navigate to `localhost:81` and run the installer Check the MariaDb option.
+4. navigate to `localhost:81` and run the installer.
+Check the MariaDb option.
 When asked about the database name, user and password, enter `drupal` everywhere.
 Also, under `Advanced`, replace the default `localhost` with `mariadbdemo`.

 5. Back to the terminal, copy container folders of interest on local filesystem